telerik/winforms-docs/map/features/scale-indicators.md

 The scale indicators use two measures - imperial and metric.
 Depending on the scale of the view port the indicators have two modes showing miles and kilometers or feet and meters.

->caption Figure 1: Big Scale
+>caption Figure 1: Large Scale

 ![map features scale indicators 001](images/map-features-scale-indicators001.png)